liv-daliberti/grail-simulation/clean_data/README.md

 # Cleaned GRAIL Dataset: Alignment With CodeOcean Pipelines

-This document explains how the Python builder in `clean_data/clean_data.py` replicates the preprocessing that the PNAS authors performed in their CodeOcean capsule.
-It is the detailed companion to the high‑level overview in the [repository README](../README.md).
+This document explains how the Python builder (invoked via `python -m clean_data.cli`) replicates the preprocessing that the PNAS authors performed in their CodeOcean capsule.
+It is the detailed companion to the high‑level overview in the [repository README](../README.md), and the reusable functions live in `clean_data/clean_data.py`.

 ## Overview

+## Module Guide

+- **Session pipeline**: `clean_data.sessions` houses the canonical `build_codeocean_rows` function plus helpers for session normalization, allow-list enforcement, and participant deduplication.
+Any new prompt builder should depend on these APIs rather than re-parsing the capsule.
+- **Prompt builder**: `clean_data.prompting` (with constants in `clean_data/prompt/constants.py`) owns all prompt formatting logic.  `clean_data/clean_data.py` re-exports `row_to_example` for convenience, and prompt_builder.py should import from these modules directly.
+- **Dataset façade**: `clean_data/codeocean.py` offers `load_codeocean_dataset` for consumers that want a ready-made `DatasetDict`.
+The CLI `python -m clean_data.cli` wraps this functionality for end-to-end builds.
+- **Prompt analytics**: The statistics/Markdown tooling lives under `clean_data/prompt`.
+Invoke it with `python -m clean_data.prompt.cli ...` and point it at any cleaned dataset.

+The allow-list CSVs consumed during cleaning come from the CodeOcean capsule’s `results/intermediate data/...` directories—e.g. `results/intermediate data/gun control (issue 1)/guncontrol_qualtrics_w123_clean.csv` for Study 1 and the corresponding minimum-wage folders for Studies 2–4.
+Shorts (Study 4) surveys are still read from `results/intermediate data/shorts/qualtrics_w12_clean_ytrecs_may2024.csv`, but interactions are excluded from prompt rows because the released sessions lack recommendation slates.

 The builder reads the same intermediate CSV exports the CodeOcean R scripts emit and applies the study‑specific filters before combining them with the YouTube session logs.
 Every retained training row is keyed on the participant identifier that the paper used (worker IDs for MTurk/Shorts, case IDs for YouGov), and we deduplicate on `(participant_id, issue)` to ensure each person contributes at most one trajectory per domain.

+> Looking for the prompt-level diagnostics (feature coverage plots, participant counts, etc.)?
+They now live in [`clean_data/prompt/`](./prompt), a small package that powers the CLI shim `clean_data/prompt_stats.py`.
+You can invoke it either via that wrapper or with `python -m clean_data.prompt.cli`.

 The implementation mirrors three buckets of logic from the R code: